 - Weapons of any type are not permitted inside the port.
-Cruise guests traveling by car must make arrangements off Port property to store weapons during their cruise vacation.
+Cruise guests traveling by car must make arrangements to store weapons off Port property during their cruise vacation.

 - Tag your luggage.
 Complete and attach the luggage tags provided by your cruise line before you give your luggage to porters for delivery to your stateroom.
 Porters can provide additional tags.

 - Carry valuables.
 Carry on any valuables, breakables, personal items and medications, along with your photo ID and cruise documents.

 - Follow signs.
 Digital directional signs with ship names and terminal assignments are updated daily.

 - Await shore leave announcement.
 Passengers are typically not allowed to debark until several hours after the ship arrives back at Port Everglades.
 Most passengers leave the ship between 6:30 and 10 a.m.

 - Download Mobile Passport App.
 A U.S. Customs and Boarder Protection approved app for smartphones and other mobile devices allowing U.S. citizens with a passport debarking a cruise ship to complete their Customs declaration online, expediting the clearance process in the terminal and cutting out paperwork.
 To download, visit iTunes or Google Play.

 - Wait for a call.
 People coming to pick up returning cruise guests on weekends may park for free in our cell phone waiting lots located at the Port Administration Building, 1850 Eller Drive, just past the security checkpoint at the I-595 entrance to the Port, and at the lot north of Cruise Terminal 18.
 Paid parking is also available in the Parking Garages.